CS222-UIUC/fa25-team011/README.md

 - [API Overview](#api-overview)
 - [Notes](#notes)

+## Developers
+- **Shivi Narang — Backend:** Leads server-side integrations, maintains AI tagging pipelines, ensuring reliable Hugging Face inference for object detection, captioning, and color/mood extraction.
+- **Caroline Feng — Frontend:** Drives UI/UX for the home experience, wiring the App Router layout with responsive styling and user-friendly flows for upload and chat surfaces.
+- **Vittoria Gallina — Frontend:** Focuses on reusable visual components, such as the chat panel, recommended song cards, and stateful interactions that present AI outputs clearly.
+- **Taniya Agarwal — Backend:** Spotify auth/session flow and data analysis routes that combine OpenAI prompts with user listening history.

 ## Features
 - **Image uploads with HEIC support** – Drag-and-drop or select images (including Safari HEIC files) with automatic preview generation and conversion when possible.\
-  Displays detected objects, dominant colors, and inferred mood after AI analysis.【F:jamgram/app/components/ImageUpload.tsx†L1-L197】【F:jamgram/app/components/ImageUpload.tsx†L197-L220】
+  Displays detected objects, dominant colors, and inferred mood after AI analysis.
-- **AI-powered image tagging** – The `/api/extract-tags` route calls Hugging Face vision models to classify objects, caption the photo, and infer colors/mood, returning structured JSON for the UI.【F:jamgram/app/api/extract-tags/route.js†L1-L205】【F:jamgram/app/api/extract-tags/route.js†L205-L278】
+- **AI-powered image tagging** – The `/api/extract-tags` route calls Hugging Face vision models to classify objects, caption the photo, and infer colors/mood, returning structured JSON for the UI.
-- **Recommendation chat panel** – Converse about the uploaded image and preview recommended tracks, including album art and optional audio snippets for quick listening.【F:jamgram/app/components/ChatPanel.tsx†L1-L175】【F:jamgram/app/components/RecommendedSongCard.tsx†L1-L36】
+- **Recommendation chat panel** – Converse about the uploaded image and preview recommended tracks, including album art and optional audio snippets for quick listening.
-- **Spotify-authenticated experiences** – Sign in with Spotify via NextAuth to access listening data, analyze top artists and recent plays, and feed them into OpenAI for recommendation prompts.【F:jamgram/app/api/auth/[...nextauth]/route.js†L1-L38】【F:jamgram/app/api/spotify/analyze/route.js†L1-L56】
+- **Spotify-authenticated experiences** – Sign in with Spotify via NextAuth to access listening data, analyze top artists and recent plays, and feed them into OpenAI for recommendation prompts.
-- **Modern UI** – Built with the Next.js App Router, Tailwind CSS styling, and responsive layouts so the uploader and chat fit side-by-side on large screens.【F:jamgram/app/page.tsx†L1-L10】【F:jamgram/tailwind.config.ts†L1-L12】
+- **Modern UI** – Built with the Next.js App Router, Tailwind CSS styling, and responsive layouts so the uploader and chat fit side-by-side on large screens.

 ## Tech Stack
 - **Framework:** Next.js 15 (App Router) with React 19